Jean-Baptiste Léo

-Jean-Baptiste Léo (born 3 May 1996) is a professional footballer who plays as a forward for Greek Super League club Panserraikos.
+Jean-Baptiste Philippe Désiré Léo (born 3 May 1996) is a professional footballer who plays as a forward for Super League Greece 2 club Apollon Kalamarias.
 Born in Metropolitan France, he plays for the Saint Martin national team.

 Club career

 Sochaux

 Léo's career started with Sochaux.

 PAS Giannina

 On 22 May 2018, PAS Giannina officially announced Léo's transfer from AO Chania Kissamikos, until the summer of 2021 for an undisclosed fee.

 On 15 September 2018, he led PAS Giannina to their first three-point haul of the fledgling Super League season, as they defeated Apollon Smyrnis 2–1 at the Georgios Kamaras Stadium.
 With the club of Ioannina he won the Football League: 2019–20 and got promoted to the Super League Greece.
 He scored 10 goals and been the second top scorer together with the team mate Sandi Križman.

 Riga

 Léo transferred to Riga FC on 3 March 2021.
 On 10 June 2022, he was released by the club.